Redis Integration

 Setup

-A quick reachability check helps before enabling the integration:
+A quick reachability check from the Agent host helps before enabling the integration:

 Expect PONG if the server is reachable and the credentials/certs are valid.